RUCMM/MoSketch/README.md

-# [ICCV] Multi-Object Sketch Animation by Scene Decomposition and Motion Planning
+# [ICCV 2025] Multi-Object Sketch Animation by Scene Decomposition and Motion Planning

 This is the repository for the [MoSketch](https://rucmm.github.io/MoSketch) website.